kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Match.md

 A stick made of wood (or sometimes cardboard), with a head and a striking surface as a peripheral in safety matches.

-It starts with friction by you striking the match, which crea
+It starts with friction by you striking the match, which created heat.

+A match is mostly made of:

+ - Red Phosphorus (turns white)

 ## Types of matches